Donald W. Thomas

 Donald "Don" William Thomas (July 1953 – May 30, 2009) was a Canadian university administrator and ecologist specialising in ecophysiology (particularly of bats).
-At the time of his death, he was dean of the Université de Sherbrooke faculty of sciences.
+At the time of his death, he was dean of the Université de Sherbrooke faculty of science.

 Biography

 Thomas grew up in Montreal and studied at Lower Canada College, before moving out of Quebec.
-He received his Bachelor of Science from the University of New Brunswick Fredericton in 1975, his Master's from Carleton University studying animal ecology three years later, and his Ph.D. in tropical ecology from the University of Aberdeen in 1984.
-He briefly worked at the University of Washington before a Natural Sciences and Engineering Research Council fellowship brought him to Sherbrooke's department of Biology in 1985.
+He received his Bachelor of Science from the University of New Brunswick in Fredericton in 1975, his Master's from Carleton University studying animal ecology three years later, and his Ph.D. in tropical ecology from the University of Aberdeen in 1984.
+He briefly worked at the University of Washington before a Natural Sciences and Engineering Research Council (NSERC) fellowship brought him to Sherbrooke's department of Biology in 1985.

 "When I arrived at Sherbrooke in 1992 as a young professor dropping in from Ontario, I was a bit worried: how well could I integrate and learn French?
 Don's example—and accent—were inspiring."